Attractions and activities

 Mountain transportation allows you to start hiking and skiing or to simply enjoy the views up in the mountains.
 Examples:

-- A visit to the Stockhorn is recommended, as it offers a magnificent view of the Alps in the south and the Swiss plateau with Bern in the north.
+- I can warmly recommend a trip up to Stockhorn, as it offers a magnificent view of the Alps in the south and the Swiss plateau with Bern in the north.

 - The spectacular viewing point and sporty activities of Glacier 3000 can be well reached from the Simmen Valley.